kakkia/WBS_bootcamp/README.md

-# Neural Networks Tutorial (Image Classification w/ CNN)
+# WBS_bootcamp

-I have followed a code along on YouTube to begin my learning of Tensorflow and Keras
+To prepare for my final project, I have followed a Neural Network tutorial (Image Classification w/ CNN) and started my learning of Tensorflow and Keras.